djurodrljaca/CppPluginFramework/docs/Design.md

 ## Plugins

-Each plugin provides the following metadata:
+Each plugin shall provide the following metadata:

 * Instance Name
+* Version
 * Description
-* Version
 * Exported Interfaces

-Each plugin also provides some management possibilities:
+Each plugin shall also provide some management features:

 * Configuration of the plugin
 * Injection and ejection of its dependencies